JoshErskine/InstagramDatabaseClone/README.md

 Instagram Clone

-This project is a beginner-level SQL database that simulates basic features of Instagram, such as user profiles, posts, likes, and comments.
+This project is a beginner-level SQL database that I created in 2022.
+It simulates basic features of Instagram, such as user profiles, posts, likes, and comments.
 It’s a great way to practice SQL queries, database design, and data manipulation.

 ## Project Structure